fill your brain with glass knowledge

-Glass Blowing is what most people are familiar with.
-There is a large kiln that houses the glass stock that the Glass Blower pulls their starting glass “blob” from, using the Glass Blowing rods.
+When people hear of glass art, usually the first thing that comes to mind is Glass Blowing.
+Surely you are familiar with this picture: a large kiln that the Glass Blower pulls their starting glass “blob” from, using Glass Blowing rods.

-The glass must be maintained above 1300 degrees Fahrenheit (700 Celsius) the entire time it is being worked on.
-That requires the artist to constantly rotate the glass because the glass is soft and gravity makes the glass droop/sag towards the ground.
-As a result, Glass blowing must always be completed in a single session.
+Most importantly, the glass must be maintained above 1300 degrees Fahrenheit (700 Celsius) the entire time it is being worked on.
+Consequently, that requires the artist to constantly rotate the glass to avoid the glass droop towards the ground.
+That is why Glass Blowing must always be completed in a single session.

 Blown glass usually comes in the form of a circle due to the constant turning of the glass to keep it from falling on the ground.
-This means that what most artists make are vases, glasses, plates, etc.
+By and large artists mostly make vases and glasses.

-There are techniques to make more intricate shapes, but that starts to involve combining the glass blowing discipline with the flameworking and the fusing disciplines.
+There are techniques to make more intricate shapes, however, that involves flameworking and the fusing disciplines.